Sycamost/easy-list/README.md

 Other stuff
 -----------

-You can create a new list from one list and a vector with <code>unify</code> (for lack of being able to use the keyword <code>union</code>), where the new list contains one of every unique element of each of the conjuncts, in the order they first appear in the left list, followed by the order they first appear in the right list.
+You can create a new list from one list and a vector with <code>unify</code> (for lack of being able to use the keyword <code>union</code>), where the new list contains exactly one of every element that occurs at least once in *either* of the two starting lists, in the order they first appear in the left list, followed by the order they first appear in the right list.

-Similarly, <code>disjoin<code> concatenates two vectors, and then removes all elements which fail to be in both disjoints.
-(As a result, repeats are allowed in disjoins, but not in unifications.)
+Similarly, <code>disjoin<code> returns a list containing exactly one instance of every element that occurs at least once in *both* lists, in the order in which they first appear in the right-hand list.

 You can check if two lists share any elements with <code>shares</code>, which is equivalent to disjoining the vectors, and checking to see if the result is non-empty.